Code-Institute-Submissions/soundkissstudio/README.md

 ![This code resulted in the fontawesome icons being displayed with strange artefacts](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/abouticonbug.png)

-After trying several solutions I consulted with my mentor Reuben and he discovered that by inserting a <span> class, that the issue was resolved.
+After trying several solutions I consulted with my mentor Reuben and we discovered that by wrapping the icons in a <span> class, the issue was resolved.
 The tooltips and icons displayed correctly.

 ```Html
 <section id="about-icons">